Configuring your Cloud Native Infrastructure and Applications with Meshery

 Pattern Management Through Meshery CLI

-You can also manage service mesh patterns through Meshery’s CLI, mesheryctl.
+You can also manage cloud native patterns through Meshery’s CLI, mesheryctl.

 mesheryctl pattern subcommand lets you import and apply patterns to your cluster.